Neigebank/Neigebank/README.md

-### Hello, incrementalist.
+## Hello, fellow incrementalist.
 I'm ❄**Snowbank**❄(he/him). <br>
-My username is Neigebank because Snowbank already exists.
+My username is Neigebank because Snowbank already exists. <br>
 I like playing incremental games which is why I'm currently developing one.
 You'll see that the only repo on my profile that isn't archived is the one I'm working on (Raisematter).
-I would love to make it an open-source incremental game, but I'm afraid people will say the code is badly written (as I think it is).
+I would love to make it an open-source incremental game, but I'm afraid people will say the code is badly written (as I think it is). <br>
 <br>
 Chat with me on Discord if you want: Snowbank#7979
 <!--